 "I feel really bad about leaving Spot at home all day all alone.
 But I can't find a good dog-sitter.
 I wish I could bring my buddy with me to work."

 Many offices and workspaces change their "no pets allowed" policy nowadays and you can be one of those forward-thinking hubs.

 You know, a pet-friendly coworking space is a significant perk for members.
-Instead of leaving their furry friends home, members can bring their dogs to work and let them become part of the community.
+Instead of leaving their furry friends home, residents can bring their dogs to work and let them become part of the community.